The dynamic generalized covariance measure for conditional independence testing with nonstationary time series: Additional Discussions

 for some bandwidths $h_{n,m}\xrightarrow[]{} 0$ and local long-run variance estimates $(\hat{\sigma}_{n,m}^R(u))^2$.
 The main idea for this local conditional independence test is that since $\mathbb{E}_P(\tilde{R}_{P,\lfloor un\rfloor,n,m}(u))=0$ under the null and the process of error products is \say{approximately stationary} over short periods of time, we can expect that the means of $R_{P,t,n,m}=\tilde{R}_{P,t,n,m}(t/n)$ for rescaled times $t/n$ near $u$ are also close to zero under the null.
 This statement can be made rigorous by using the tools for nonlinear locally stationary processes developed by \textcite{dahlhaus_richter_wu_locally_stationary_general}.

-Third, it is also possible to simultaneously test whether conditional independence holds at each rescaled time $u\in\mathcal{U}_n$ (i.e. instead of for a particular $u\in\mathcal{U}_n$ as in~\eqref{eqn:null_hypoth_ONE_time_LSTS}).
-This can be done by creating simultaneous confidence bands (i.e. over time) for expected conditional covariance curves $(\rho_{P,n,m}(u))_{u\in\mathcal{U}_n}$ for each $m=(i,j,a,b)\in\mathcal{D}_n$.
+Third, it is also possible to simultaneously test whether conditional independence holds at \textit{all} rescaled times $u\in [0,1]$ (i.e. instead of for a \textit{particular} $u\in [0,1]$ as in~\eqref{eqn:null_hypoth_ONE_time_LSTS}).
+This can be done by creating simultaneous confidence bands (i.e. over time) for expected conditional covariance curves $(\rho_{P,n,m}(u))_{u\in [0,1]}$ for each $m=(i,j,a,b)\in\mathcal{D}_n$.
 Depending on whether or not estimates of the local long-run variances $(\hat{\sigma}_{n,m}^R(u))^2$ are used, these simultaneous confidence bands will have time-varying or time-invariant widths, respectively.
-The main idea is that the local null hypothesis of conditional independence at rescaled time $u\in\mathcal{U}_n$ for some dimension/time-offset tuple $m=(i,j,a,b)\in\mathcal{D}_n$ can be rejected if zero is not included in the corresponding confidence interval for the local expected conditional covariance $\rho_{P,n,m}(u)$.
+The main idea is that the local null hypothesis of conditional independence at rescaled time $u\in [0,1]$ for some dimension/time-offset tuple $m=(i,j,a,b)\in\mathcal{D}_n$ can be rejected if zero is not included in the corresponding confidence interval for the local expected conditional covariance $\rho_{P,n,m}(u)$.
 This can be done using similar arguments as \textcite{weichi_wu_network}, which focuses on inferring time-varying correlation curves.
-However, due to the problem of post-selection inference \cite{arun_psi_review}, this would require either stronger assumptions (e.g. Donsker-type), data decomposition techniques (e.g. splitting, fission, or thinning) for nonstationary time series, or two independent realizations of the same nonstationary process\textemdash rarely possible outside of experimental settings.
+However, due to the problem of post-selection inference \cite{arun_psi_review}, this would require either stronger assumptions (e.g., Donsker-type), data decomposition techniques (e.g., splitting, fission, or thinning) for nonstationary time series, or two independent realizations of the same process.